Songtech-0912/songtech-0912.github.io/content/general-relativity/index.md

 ### Gravitational redshift

-When light travels through a gravitational field, we find that it becomes *redshifted* (increases in wavelength).
+When light travels out of a gravitational field, we find that it becomes *redshifted* (increases in wavelength).
 This is known as **gravitational redshift**, which can be derived directly from the equivalence principle.

 Consider a rocket travelling through space with uniform acceleration $\mathbf{a} = a \hat y$.
 A light pulse is emitted at the bottom of the rocket and travels upwards, reaching the top of the rocket after a certain time interval $\Delta t$.
 We know that light travels at the constant speed of $c$, which is independent of the reference frame.
 However, the top of the rocket (like the rest of the rocket) is accelerating upwards, meaning that in the same time interval, the top of the rocket has increased in velocity by $v = a \Delta t$.
 As we saw earlier, the Doppler shift formula is given by: